Senior dog diet: Bone and joint health

 Joint deterioration occurs as dogs age.
 As their joints become less lubricated there is increased friction between the bone and the cartilage.
 With this increased friction, the cartilage deteriorates and wears away.
 The reduction of this cushion in the joints causes bone-on-bone contact to occur, causing the animal great discomfort.
 This can cause various related issues such as altered gaits and changes in activity levels resulting in a greater possibility of obesity and other conditions related to mobility and activity levels.

 There has been research done in human medicine that indicates the positive effect that a combination of chondroitin sulphate and glucosamine can have on moderate-to-severe knee pain.
 This effect is likely very similar to the effect these two ingredients have on the joints of aging dogs.
 It is important to note the effects of these supplements is not instant and the aforementioned studies showed approximately a 3-month period between the beginning of supplementation and the reduction of symptoms.

 Glucosamine

 Glucosamine is a building block for the synthesis of cartilage tissue.
 It is found naturally in the body, mainly in the fluid which surrounds the joints.
 This can help aging joints by maintaining the cartilage, thus reducing the pain caused by bone-on-bone contact within the joint (this is the primary source of joint pain in aging animals).
 This will increase the mobility of the dog which is vital for the maintenance of a healthy weight and general body function.
-There have also been some studies which have showed anti-inflammatory properties of glucosamine which would also help joint function in aging dogs.
+There have also been some studies which have shown anti-inflammatory properties of glucosamine which would also help joint function in aging dogs.
 Glucosamine is usually provided in supplements in the form of glucosamine sulfate, or by the inclusion of chicken meal in the diet, as it contains glucosamine as well as chondroitin.